Home Study for Adoption FAQ

 My state makes me undergo a "home study" to see if I'm fit to be a parent.
 What should I expect?

-- Financial situation
+- Financial situation;

-- Marital situation
+- Marital status;

-- Other children
+- Other children;

-- Physical and mental health
+- Physical and mental health; and

-- Criminal history
+- Criminal history.

 The role of the home study report in the adoption process has grown in recent years, and instead of being a simple analysis of the potential home, it has become a launching point for counseling and education for prospective parents.
 For example, if the prospective parents already have biological children, many states will use the home study report to discuss how to integrate the adopted child into the biological family, when to address the issue of the child's adoption, etc.